It Takes Two: Steps to Successful Branding After an M&A

 The evolution of your logo and overall visual brand will be based on your unique M&A circumstances.
 But we recommend taking this opportunity to modernize and strengthen all your visuals.

-Typically, your logos will now feel out of date because they’re weighed down by the baggage of the organizations they used to represent pre-M&A. You’ll likely find that the brands’ visual styles—the look and feel around your logos—aren’t creating a harmonious look.
+Typically, your logos will now feel out of date because they’re weighed down by the baggage of the organizations they used to represent pre-merger or acquisition.
+You’ll likely find that the brands’ visual styles—the look and feel around your logos—aren’t creating a harmonious look.
 And the visual representations of products, processes, and services are suddenly in conflict from brand to brand.
-We’ve found that the energy and momentum of an M&A is the catalyst that enables strong companies to reimagine their Visual Brand in a way that feels natural, evolutionary, and receives quick buy-in from internal stakeholders.
+We’ve found that the energy and momentum of a merger or acquisition is the catalyst that enables strong companies to reimagine their Visual Brand in a way that feels natural, evolutionary, and receives quick buy-in from internal stakeholders.

 Website